NuruddinKhoiry/blastMining/README.md

 ```
 ---
 ## Utility
-In the case you want to convert the OUTPUT.summary to the krona-input format (OUTPUT.krona) for interactive krona pie charts,
+In the case you want to convert the `OUTPUT.summary` to the `krona-input format` (OUTPUT.krona) for interactive krona pie charts visualization,
 you can use the following script to do so.

 ```bash